descawed/re0box/README.md

 - nativePC\arc\message\msg_ita_box.arc
 - nativePC\arc\message\msg_jpn_box.arc
 - nativePC\arc\message\msg_spa_box.arc
+- scripts\re0box.asi

 ## Build
-This mod is written in Rust and works via DLL injection.
+This mod is written in Rust.
 The default target is i686-windows-pc-gnu because RE0 is a 32-bit game and I'm cross-compiling from Linux.
-I imagine the MSVC toolchain would also work, but you might need to change how the build script handles the .def file.
+I imagine the MSVC toolchain would also work but I haven't tested it.
 As long as Rust and the appropriate toolchain are installed, you should just be able to do a `cargo build`.
+The mod is currently distributed as an ASI plugin using [Ultimate-ASI-Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) as the loader.
+This helps ensure compatibility with other DLL-based mods.
+Just rename re0box.dll to re0box.asi and put it in the scripts folder.

 Aside from the DLL itself, we also have to edit the game's message files so typewriters prompt to use the box.
 These are found in nativePC\arc\message.
 There's one file for each language the game supports, named in the format